Mount Hermon: Water and flora

 The mountain forms one of the greatest geographic resources of the area.
 Because of its height it captures a great deal of precipitation in a very dry area of the world.
 The Jurassic limestone is broken by faults and solution channels to form a karst topography.
 Mount Hermon has seasonal winter and spring snow falls, which cover all three of its peaks for most of the year.
 Melt water from the snow-covered mountain's western and southern bases seeps into the rock channels and pores, feeding springs at the base of the mountain, which form streams and rivers.
 These merge to become the Jordan River.

-Additionally, the runoff facilitates fertile plant life below the snow line, where vineyards and pine, oak, and poplar trees are abundant.
+The runoff facilitates fertile plant life below the snow line, where vineyards and pine, oak, and poplar trees are abundant.
+Two Jewish liturgical poems from the 8th and 10th centuries indicate that vineyards were cultivated in the Hermon area during the early medieval period.

 Strategic importance

 The springs, and the mountain itself, are much contested by the nations of the area for the use of the water.
-Mount Hermon is also called the "snowy mountain," the "gray-haired mountain", and the "mountain of snow".
+Mount Hermon is also called the "snowy mountain", the "gray-haired mountain", and the "mountain of snow".
 It is also called "the eyes of the nation" in Israel because its elevation makes it Israel's primary strategic early warning system.